Selections taken from "Poems Under the Sun," A collection of original poems

 But when my mind despairs of deft deduction,

-Unable to find there any comfort or hope,
+Unable to find there any solace or hope,

-And remember the eyes that calm my heart to cope.
+And recall the eyes that calm my heart to cope.

-And if for now my senses are from you estranged by circumstance,
+And if for now my senses from you estranged by circumstance,

-The very thought of you is well to serve tender deliverance.
+The mere memory of you is well to serve tender deliverance.